Septima/spatialsuite-s4/README.md

 ## 1. Description
 Septima Search for Spatial Suite is a search tool.
-In addition to smartAddress and services offered by Septima, the tool will also search local data and themes in the current profile.
+In addition to smartAddress and services offered by Septima, the tool will also search local data as well as themes in the current profile.

+See a demo here: http://sps-demo.septima.dk

 The module includes a local data index.
 For Spatial Map versions 2.7+ the embedded database will be used to host the index.
 For previous versions of Spatial Map a script is included which will create a postgres database.